Rangers vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- In seven games as the favorite over the last 10 matchups, the Rangers have a record of 4-3.
+- The Rangers have played as the favorite in eight of their past 10 games and won five of those contests.

-- The Rangers and their opponents have combined to hit the over two times in their last 10 games with a total.
+- When it comes to hitting the over, the Rangers and their opponents are 3-5-2 in their last 10 games with a total.

 Rangers Betting Records & Stats

-- Texas has gone 7-1 (winning 87.5% of its games) when it has played as moneyline favorites of -225 or shorter.
+- Texas has gone 7-1 when it has played as moneyline favorites with odds of -225 or shorter (87.5% winning percentage).

-- The Rangers have an implied moneyline win probability of 69.2% in this contest.
+- The Rangers have an implied moneyline win probability of 69.2% in this game.

-- Texas has played in 77 games with a set over/under, and have combined with its opponents to go over the total 40 times (40-31-6).
+- Texas has had an over/under set by bookmakers 78 times, and have combined with opponents to go over the total in 41 of those games (41-31-6).

-- The Rangers have collected an 8-2-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!